anav5704/codeology/src/blogholder/5-amazign-tips-that-can-help-you-learn-coding-faster.md

 title: 5 amazign tips that can help you learn coding faster!
 description: >-
-  It can be an exciting and exhilarating experience to learn to code, but it can also be challenging, especially for beginners. ..
+  It can be an exciting and exhilarating experience to learn to code, but it can also be challenging, especially for beginners ...
 author: Anav
 publish: 06/07/23
 time: 3 mins